Baltimore, Crab Cake Capital of the World

-Favorite all-year-round cruises include the eastern Caribbean and the Bahamas.
+Favorite all-year-round cruises include the Eastern Caribbean and the Bahamas.
 These destinations offer warm weather even in winter, with sunshine-filled days and balmy evenings.
-The hardy can even take a dip at the beach, though don’t expect the ‘bathtub’ temperatures of May onwards.
+The hardy can even take a wintertime dip at the beach, though don’t expect the 'bathtub' temperatures of summer!.

-In the summer, cruises to Bermuda are very popular and these typically stay two days, so you can enjoy the exciting nightlife.
-Also on offer in the summer months are cruises following the eastern coastline of New England and Nova Scotia, stopping at charming and historic ports.
+In the summer, cruises to Bermuda are very popular and these typically stay two days so you can enjoy make the most of the warm sunshine and the exciting nightlife.
+Also on offer in the summer months are cruises following the eastern coastline of New England and Nova Scotia, stopping at charming and history-filled ports.

 The city has plenty to offer the visitor, with a whole series of enjoyable attractions.
 Call at the Inner Harbor Visitor Center where you’ll find leaflets, information and trail maps to help plan your day.
 Another good idea is to travel between the sights on the fun Baltimore Water Taxi.